 In this blog post, we’ll outline the steps it takes to get an enterprise data protection program going by leveraging core data governance principles.
-These steps close the gap between the board, who have a huge stake in getting the right data protection measures in place, and the IT functions who are busy with geo-fencing, masking, and other physical protection measures.
-These guidelines will form the base for a data protection framework that is ready to support the concept of Crown Jewels, GDPR, and more.
+These steps close the gap between the board, who have a huge stake in getting the right data protection measures in place, and IT who are busy with geo-fencing, masking, and other physical protection measures.
+These guidelines will form the base for a data protection framework that is ready to support the concept of Crown Jewels, GDPR and more.

 One of the most crucial changes that data governance brings to an organization is the recognition of data owners within the business (data citizens).
 It’s these owners that will also play a key role in establishing our data protection program.
 After all, they are the best source to know what critical data is being stored and processed.
 There might already be a list of applications in your organization or you might have to ask each data citizen to register each application/data store or data processing activity.